copulopu/chapter4szn2/README.md

 - Cedits go to Primus03 for 19.20 and 26.00
 - Credits go to me for uploading some builds onto here as well

-And if your download link is on this archive and your not in the credits make an issue or just dm me on discord
+If you have any builds that you can provide make an issue or dm me on discord (only builds that aren't on here)

-# Errors
-- If i made any errors like putting builds in the wrong spot make a issue for it and tell me where its supposed to be and i'll put it in the right spot or if there is a download link thats down make an issue as well

 ## Chapter 7 Season  3
 | Build | Download | Alternative Download | Alternative Download